 What does a Thermage Procedure feel like?

 - Each time treatment is delivered there is an immediate cool sensation, followed by a brief hot sensation, followed by a cool sensation.
 An anesthetic cream applied one hour before the procedure numbs the surface of the skin to help make the treatment more comfortable.
-Your physician may possibly offer additional measures to increase your comfort.
+Your physician could offer additional measures to increase your comfort.

 How long will the Thermage Procedure take?

-- Depending on the size of the area treated, the procedure itself may possibly take anywhere from a few minutes to an hour.
-Your physician may possibly require that you arrive an hour before your procedure for administration of an anesthetic cream.
+- Depending on the size of the area treated, the procedure itself could take anywhere from a few minutes to an hour.
+Your physician could require that you arrive an hour before your procedure for administration of an anesthetic cream.
 This patient had her forehead skin treated in about 25 minutes.
 Note the change in the appearance of her eyes.

 Patient treated by Julio Barba and Javier Ruiz-Esparza

 When can I return to my normal activities?

-- You may possibly return to your normal activities immediately, as there is usually no "downtime".
+- You could return to your normal activities immediately, as there is usually no "downtime".
 Minimal redness is seen in some patients but it usually disappears shortly after treatment.
 Heat-related complications can occur but are uncommon.
 There is no special care needed after treatment.
 As a part of good skin care, sunscreen is recommended.

 When will I see results?